hackforla/website/_communities/project-management.md

 ---
 name: Project/Product Management
-description: This group is a space where project and product managers from different projects come together to share effective practices, give and get mentorship, set development standards, and create guides and templates for new projects.
+description: PMs from different projects come together in this group to share effective practices, give and get mentorship, set product management standards, and create guides and templates for new projects.
 visible: true
 status: Active
 location: